 The connections outlined above reveal that in many ways, pre-modern medicine really was 'one'.
 So how did the creation of the veterinary profession impact this situation?
-The first schools were established in Lyons (1762) and Alfort (1777).
-By 1791, they existed throughout much of Europe: in Dresden, Freiburg, Karlsruhe, Berlin and Munich in Germany; Turin, Padua and Parma in Italy; as well as Vienna, Budapest, Copenhagen, Sweden and London (Cotchin, 1990).
-Historical accounts often portray their creation as a significant break with the past, which led to a new enlightened approach to animal healing (Schwabe, 1978, 1984, 2004; Wilkinson, 1992).
-However, this interpretation is deeply flawed, for as shown above, animal bodies and their treatment in health and disease had already attracted substantial attention from medical doctors
+The first schools were established in Lyon (1762) and Alfort (1777).
+By 1791 they existed throughout much of Europe: in Dresden, Freiburg, Karlsruhe, Berlin and Munich in Germany; Turin, Padua and Parma in Italy; as well as Vienna, Budapest, Copenhagen, Sweden and London (Cotchin, 1990).
+Historical accounts often portray their creation as a significant break with the past which led to a newly enlightened approach to animal healing (Wilkinson, 1992; Swabe, 1998).
+However, this interpretation is deeply flawed, for as shown above, animal bodies and their treatment in health and disease had already attracted substantial attention from medical doctors.

-It is perhaps more accurate to view the veterinary schools as an expression of preexisting medical interest in animals, because although circumstances varied from school to school, doctors often played important roles in driving and shaping veterinary education.
+It is perhaps more accurate to view the veterinary schools as an expression of pre-existing medical interest in animals, because although circumstances varied from school to school, doctors often played important roles in driving and shaping veterinary education.
 The doctors' commitment to studying the health and medicine of animals is shown by the fact that they did not automatically cede this field to the new veterinary profession.
 Rather, as shown below, they intensified their investigations during the first half of the 19th century and drew on vets as collaborators.
-Therefore, although in time the connections between human and animal health lessened, this was not an immediate or inevitable consequence of the veterinary profession's formation.
+Therefore, although in time the connections between human and animal health lessened, this was not an immediate or inevitable consequence of the veterinary profession's formation (A. Woods, 2020, unpublished).

-In the 1780s, against the wishes of founder Claude Bourgelat, the physician Vicq d'Azyr refashioned the Alfort veterinary school into a research institution and assumed the chair of comparative anatomy.
-Teaching was extended to human fracture care and midwifery to enable vets to offer an extended service to rural communities.
+In the 1780s, against the wishes of founder Claude Bourgelat, the physician Vic d'Azyr refashioned the Alfort veterinary school into a research institution and assumed the chair of comparative anatomy.
+Teaching was extended to human fracture care and midwifery to enable vets to offer extended services in rural communities.
 For political reasons, these changes were reversed in 1788 (Hannaway, 1977, 1994).
-However, from the 1790s, a number of Alfort veterinary and medical staff, including Francois Magendie in the 1820s, engaged in the systematic vivisection of horses, making this one of the first contexts for the development of experimental physiology in France (Elliott, 1987).
-The subsequent expansion of this field within Germany, France and, later in the century, Britain, in the face of anti-vivisectionist opposition, considerably enhanced the use of animals as experimental tools within medicine (Bynum, 1994).
-For proponent Claude Bernard these uses were entirely justified, for 'to learn how man and animals live, we cannot avoid seeing great numbers of them die' (Bernard, 1957).
+However, from the 1790s, a number of Alfort veterinary and medical staff (including Francois Magendie in the 1820s) engaged in the systematic vivisection of horses, making this one of the first contexts for development of experimental physiology in France (Elliott, 1987).
+The subsequent expansion of this field within Germany, France and, later in the century, to Britain (in the face of anti-vivisectionist opposition) considerably enhanced the use of animals as experimental tools within medicine (Bynum, 1994).
+For proponent Claude Bernard these uses were entirely justified, for 'to learn how man and animals live, we cannot avoid seeing great numbers of them die' (Bernard, 1957, p.
+99).

-In London, surgeons and, less commonly, physicians acted as governors for the Veterinary College (est. 1791), ran examinations for students and were well represented on the student body: 130 surgeons had qualified as veterinarians by 1830.
-Edward Coleman, principal of the college from 1796 to 1839, was also a surgeon, appointed on the strength of his research on animals and ability to teach learned farriery.
+In London, surgeons and (less commonly) physicians acted as governors for the Veterinary College (established in 1791), ran examinations for students, and were well represented on the student body: 130 surgeons had qualified as vets by 1830.
+Edward Coleman, principal of the College from 1796 to 1839, was also a surgeon, appointed on the strength of his research on animals and ability to teach farriery.
 He modelled veterinary education on that of human surgery.
 Veterinary students were encouraged to attend lectures in the London medical schools, while medical students had the opportunity to attend lectures on veterinary topics.
-However, little research was undertaken at the college.
-This drew criticism from the medical press, which campaigned with disaffected vets for the reform of the school.
-In 1844, vets replaced doctors in the control of student examinations.
+However, little research was undertaken at the College.
+This drew criticisms from the medical press, which campaigned with disaffected vets for the reform of the school.
+In 1844, vets displaced doctors in the control of student examinations.
 Concurrently, reforms in medical education restricted the courses on offer.
-These shifts enhanced the institutional separation of the pro-
+These shifts enhanced the institutional separation of the professions (A. Woods, 2020, unpublished).